Gaming Guru

 You make excellent points.

-I am giving you a free 30-day subscription to my private member's only web site at www.goldentouchcraps.com.
+I am giving you a free 30-day subscription to my private member's only website at www.goldentouchcraps.com.
 We have over 5,000 members on this site and I think you will enjoy it.